liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_MEM_FAIL*  if there was a memory allocation failure
       * *ARK_ILL_INPUT* if *nrtfn* is greater than zero but *g* = ``NULL``.

+   **Notes:** To disable the rootfinding feature after it has already been initialized, or to free memory associated with ARKode's rootfinding module, call *ARKodeRootInit* with *nrtfn = 0*.

-   **Notes:** If a new IVP is to be solved with a call to :c:func:`ARKodeReInit()`, where the new IVP has no rootfinding problem but the prior one did, then call ARKodeRootInit with *nrtfn* = 0.
+   Similarly, if a new IVP is to be solved with a call to :c:func:`ARKodeReInit()`, where the new IVP has no rootfinding problem but the prior one did, then call *ARKodeRootInit* with *nrtfn = 0*.